 What is Silencil?

-The Creator of Silencil
+Who is the Creator of Silencil Supplement?

 The creator of Silencil is Henry Sanders, a 53-year-old from New York City who was a research analyst for one of the top pharmaceutical companies for more than 25 years.
 His job was to develop new drugs and medicines.

 Henry had suffered from a tinnitus epidemic for several years.
 He tried many treatments to cure his hearing issues, including sound therapy.
-He spent a few thousand dollars on a hearing aid that didn't help.
-He also tried behavioral treatments, herbal remedies, and acupuncture ayurvedic medicine.
-Some of these treatments helped him temporarily.

 Benefits of Silencil